How To Leave The Negative Mindset & Get The Growth Mindset

 Experts believe there is a link between a growth mindset and a conscientious personality (Billingsley et al., 2021).

-Conscientiousness, a personality trait in the OCEAN (Big Five) scale, means a tendency to be committed to a task or purpose.
+Conscientiousness, a personality trait in the OCEAN (Big Five) scale, is defined as the state or characteristic of being thorough or careful in one’s task or performance.

 These are qualities that align very well with the core tenets of a growth mindset.